-Opportunities for additional assistance in reading, math and writing are implemented through-out the year.
+Opportunities for additional assistance in reading and math are implemented through-out the year.
 Notifications for intervention opportunities are sent home with students.
 Our school implements targeted interventions to address the learning needs of our students.
 Some are outlined below, but not limited to.